kristinemlarson/gnssIR_python/README.md

 * REFL_CODE = where the reflection code inputs (SNR files and instructions) and outputs (RH) will be stored (see below)

 You should make sure you have installed all the required python libraries.
-Most of them are standard
-(numpy, argparse, scipy, etc).

 Unless you already have codes to make my SNR files, you will need to install RINEX translators.
 I have two of them.
 One is for people that only have GPS data - and thus uses the nav file for the orbits.
 The other translates all GNSS signals and uses a sp3 file.
 Both codes are hosted at GitHub.
-If you are going to rely on a GPS/GNSS archive for your RINEX files, you almost certainly need to have the ability to convert from compressed to regular RINEX files.
+If you are going to rely on a GPS/GNSS archive for your RINEX files, you almost certainly need to have the ability to convert from what is called "compressed RINEX" to regular RINEX files.
 Such a converter is available publicly (see below).

 # RINEX translators

-* RINEX translator for multi-GNSS, gnssSNR.e, https://github.com/kristinemlarson/gnssSNR
+* RINEX translator for multi-GNSS, which must be called gnssSNR.e, https://github.com/kristinemlarson/gnssSNR

-* RINEX Translator for GPS, gpsSNR.e, https://github.com/kristinemlarson/gpsonlySNR
+* RINEX Translator for GPS, which must be called gpsSNR.e, https://github.com/kristinemlarson/gpsonlySNR

 * CRX2RNX, Compressed to Uncompressed RINEX, http://terras.gsi.go.jp/ja/crx2rnx.html